k00mi/gitaly/design/README.md

 ##### Event 2

-Not necesarily related to git-cat-file-blob, but git was found with a smoking gun
+Not necessarily related to git-cat-file-blob, but git was found with a smoking gun

 ![Workers under heavy load](design/img/git-high-load-workers-load.png)